 The National Constitution Center displays the Declaration of Independence, the U.S. Constitution, and the Bill of Rights.
 Why do people consider these the documents of freedom?
 How do these documents work together to define and protect our rights? {Minimum of 1,000 words}

-12th Grade Playwriting Prompt:
+12th Grade Playwriting Prompt-

-On the day that the Constitutional Convention concluded in Philadelphia, Benjamin Franklin famously told Mrs. Elizabeth Powel that the founders had created “a republic, madam, if you can keep it.”
+Write a play imagining how Mrs. Powel might have reacted to Dr. Franklin’s advice that “You,” the citizen, is ultimately responsible for upholding the principles of the new government while exploring the significance of Franklin’s statement and the advice he was giving the new nation."

 Write a play depicting the conversation that ensued, exploring the significance of Franklin’s statement and the advice he was giving the new nation.
 A detailed playwriting prompt can be downloaded HERE.